wemake-services/meta/_rsdp/closing-issues.md

 title: "Closing issues"
 ---

 There are two types of issues we use for development cycle: `Bug` and `Feature`.
-Are are [other labels](https://wemake.services/meta/rsdp/configuring-new-gitlab-project#configuring-issue-labels) for different purposes however.
+There are [other labels](https://wemake.services/meta/rsdp/configuring-new-gitlab-project#configuring-issue-labels) for different purposes, however.

-Any time you got stuck or don't know how somethings works: remember, that a documentation issue.
+Anytime you got stuck or don't know how something works: remember, that a documentation issue.
 You [need to state that](https://wemake.services/meta/rsdp/how-tasks-are-assigned#i-can-not-find-any-information-in-any-of-these-sources).
-Task will be reassigned for you.
+Task will be reassigned to you.
 Documentation will be updated shortly.
 And you will continue to work on it once your new current task will be solved.

 See what ["To complete an issue"](https://wemake.services/meta/rsdp/definition-of-done) is.